nihilor/title-status/README.md

 ## How?

 Just include the webcompontent as a script in your HTML document.
 Create a new element named `title-status`.
-See the [demo](/demo.html).
+See the [demo on https://nihilor.github.io/title-status/](https://nihilor.github.io/title-status/).

 ```html
 <title-status indicator="moon" interval="125" caption="Attention!" playplack="playback"></title-status>